 Nope, it's the photos.

-Okay, maybe I’m exaggerating a bit when I say that great photography is the critical piece to all successful peer-to-peer marketplaces, but not by much.
-Don’t believe me?
-Try buying a car, an apartment, or a mattress on Craigslist without seeing photos of it first and then lets see how you feel.
+Okay, maybe I'm exaggerating a bit when I say that great photography is the critical piece to all successful peer-to-peer marketplaces, but not by much.
+Don't believe me?
+Try buying a car, an apartment, or a mattress on Craigslist without seeing photos of it first, and then let's see how you feel.

-It’s true that we’re biased.
-As a photographer marketplace that connects pro photographers with businesses, we see everyday how great photography radically changes businesses’ prospects.
-But I also know that we’re not the only ones who’ve seen it.
+It's true that we're biased.
+As a photographer marketplace that connects pro photographers with businesses, we see every day how great photography radically changes businesses' prospects.
+But I also know that we're not the only ones who've seen it.
 To prove that, we gathered five of our favorite case studies that show how improving their photo practices radically improved their conversion rates.

-Of course we’re going to start with the classic - Airbnb has been very vocal over the years about the way that investing in great photography of their spaces ignited rapid growth for their peer-to-peer housing rentals.
-You can read the full story in this Growthhackers case study.
+Of course, we're going to start with the classic: Airbnb has been very vocal over the years about how investing in great photography of its spaces has ignited rapid growth for its peer-to-peer housing rentals.

 Faced with an avalanche of listings with no photos or bad photos, the founders themselves started pounding the pavement to take HD photos of new spaces.
 They even used this as an incentive to attract new listings - every one came with a free set of professional-quality photographs of their space.

-The Airbnb team moved on from handling photoshoots personally to building their own team of freelancers (and hiring Snappr, of course), but their commitment
+The Airbnb team moved on from handling photoshoots personally to building their own team of freelancers (and hiring Snappr, of course), but their commitment.

 Because they work better, that's why.
 In this fascinating test run on a debt relief company performed by digital marketing consultancy MECLABS, they showed conclusively that digital banners with custom images of real people on their team brought in more business: